-- Standard Deviation: Volatility metric expressing the standard deviation of monthly returns for the portfolio during the time period specified.
+- Annualized Standard Deviation: Volatility metric dynamically expressing the standard deviation of monthly returns, annualized*, for the portfolio during the time period specified.

-Our interactive chord diagram illustrates the correlations between the largest allocations in the featured portfolio and should help an advisor to visually reference strong correlations (or anti-correlations) between a portfolio’s most relevant allocations.
+Our interactive chord diagram provides a snapshot of the relationships between the largest allocations in a portfolio.
+This helps an advisor to visually reference strong correlations (or anti-correlations) between a portfolio’s most relevant holdings.